Inventory Unit Detail

 Call for Price

-More Than Just Lightning Fast: 4-stroke rivals, beware: this tool might just be the sharpest in the shed.
-It's hard to find a better power-to-weight ratio in the world of Enduro.
-If you want torque by the bucket loads, a top-end to die for and a lightweight chassis ready to rise to any occasion, give this 300cc lightning bolt a go.
+Revolutionary: 4-stroke rivals, beware: this tool might just be the sharpest in the shed.
+If you want torque by the bucket loads, a top-end to die for and a lightweight chassis ready to rise to any occasion, give this fuel-injected 300cc lightning bolt a go.

-- Crankcases and engine covers: These die-cast crankcases allow the implementation of a balancer shaft.
+- Crankcases and engine covers: For optimal mass centralization the lightweight die-cast crankcases hold the clutch shaft and the crankshaft in a high position close to the center of gravity for quick handling and a light feel.
+In addition, it allows the implementation of a balancer shaft.
 So your ride will be as relaxed as it is rapid.
-Plus, your new favorite engine will keep looking as fresh as the day you bought it: its engine covers feature a smart surface structure in order to reduce the wear caused by the rider's boots.
+Plus, your new favorite engine will keep looking as fresh as the day you bought it: the engine covers feature a surface structure that reduces the wear caused by the rider's boots.

 - Balancer shaft: Say goodbye to numb feet and hands.
 This engine design allows the implementation of a lateral balancer shaft in order to keep the vibrations to a minimum.
 You know what that means: more comfort, less fatigue, more racing.

-- Clutch: The KTM 300 XC employs the KTM-developed DDS clutch (damped diaphragm steel) with a robust steel basket, extremely heat resistant clutch plates and new, nitrated steel liners reducing the wear.
+- Clutch: The KTM 300 XC-W TPI employs the KTM-developed DDS clutch (damped diaphragm steel) with a wear-free steel basket, extremely heat resistant clutch plates and nitrated steel liners.
 This clever design employs a diaphragm spring instead of the usual coil springs, making for considerably easier clutch action.
 A diaphragm spring also leaves sufficient space for a damping system to be integrated into the clutch hub.
 The goal is traction, but durability is as well.
 Light operation and telepathic amounts of control are standard with this hydraulic Brembo actuated clutch.

 - Cooling: KTM's proven cooling system routes the coolant from the cylinder head through the frame triangle, directly to aluminum radiators made by WP.
+The additional KTM PowerParts radiator fan is regulated by the EMS control unit for easy installation.
 Thanks to flow optimized internal circulation and CFD-calculated ventilation, the system is superbly efficient.
-In addition, new radiator protections improve heat dissipation.
+In addition the radiator protectors improve heat dissipation.
 Especially in the mud.
 They are also integrated into the front part of the shrouds to protect the radiators in a crash.

 - KTM engineers just love dropping weight year after year.
-The result: the 2018 KTM XC models are the slimmest, lightest dirt bikes out there.
+The result: the 2019 KTM XC-W models are the slimmest, lightest dirt bikes out there.

 - Frame: The high-tech, lightweight chrome-moly steel frame has a knack for easy handling, outlandish rideability, precise cornering and excellent stability.
 You can also count on high torsional rigidity and low longitudinal stiffness.
-This results in better absorption of the energy created from the front and rear suspension, sucking up jumps and bumps.
+This results in better absorption of the energy created from the front and rear suspension sucking up jumps and bumps.
 In short: more comfort and less rider fatigue.
-Laterally attached, lightweight aluminum engine head stays (the connection between cylinder head and frame) contribute to precise cornering and a reduced vibration level.
-The engineers were able to pull off all that, while making their frame 2.2 pounds lighter than that of the lightest competitor on the market.
+Laterally attached, lightweight engine head stays (the connection between cylinder head and frame) contribute to a reduced vibration level.
+Two threaded inserts in the lower cradle tubes allow for safe fixation of an optional skid plate.
+The engineers could pull off all of this while making the frame 2.2 pounds lighter than that of the lightest competitor on the market.
 In addition, it is easier to maintain, easier to work on and supplies more space for the tank and other components.
-The bike also features an extra-light subframe made of aluminum, which tiptoes the scales at less than 2 pounds.
+On the XC-W TPI models the upper frame tube features a slot where the oil filler cap is mounted, which feeds the oil tank via a hose inside the frame tube.
+The bike also features an extra-light subframe made of high quality aluminum, which tip the scales at less than 2 pounds.

 - Swingarm: The cast aluminum design offers low weight and a perfect flex behavior.
 The single-component casting process eliminates any inconsistencies and inherent weak points created by welding.
-It's better looking too.
+It's good looking as well.

 - READY TO RACE ergonomics give you the edge on all terrain, ride harder for longer.

-- Footpegs: Sophisticated ´No Dirt´ footpegs prevent smudging up the pegs, even when digging in deep ruts.
-Looking for a higher riding position?
-Then just mount the footpegs of the 2018 EXC models, which are 6mm higher than the SX versions.
+- Footpegs: Sophisticated ´No Dirt´ footpegs prevent jamming up the pegs, even when digging in deep ruts.
+The pegs on the Enduro models are 6mm higher than the ones used on SX models, which benefits ground clearance.
+But you can swap them at will.

-- KTM R&D, KISKA Design and all our factory riders had their say in shaping the plastics with one goal: complete harmony between rider and bike.
-Perfect ergonomics and contact points provide maximum comfort in movement on the XC.
+- KTM R&D, KISKA Design and the factory racers all had their say in shaping the plastics with one goal: complete harmony between rider and bike.
+Perfect ergonomics and contact points provide maximum comfort in movement on the XC-W TPI.
 The I-beam structures of the front and rear fenders guarantee maximum stability and a low weight thanks to well thought-out construction and mounting.
 They also stay cleaner for longer.
+Clever brake hose routing on the front number plate prevents wear and tear.

 - The latest technology, reduced to the minimum: READY TO RACE